cl4irv0yance/Arthropod/README.md

 <h1> Note </h1>

-Currently, using any other character outside of the menu options, will allow you to run both fping & nmap together.
+Currently, using any other character outside of the menu options will allow you to run both fping & nmap together.